justinszaro/justinszaro.com-doc/docs/React/packages/TanStackQuery/getting-started.md

 ## GraphQL

-- Because TanStackQuery's fetching mechanims are built on Promises, you can use it with GraphQL!
+- Because TanStackQuery's fetching mechanism are built on Promises, you can use it with GraphQL!

 ## React Native